vmware/dod-compliance-and-automation/SUPPORT.md

 ## Unsupported Scenarios
 - Content and product version mismatched.
 For example applying the vSphere 7 STIG to vSphere 8.
 - Attempting to apply guidance from one STIG to a product it was not intended for.
+- A product that is no longer generally supported by VMware.
+See the [VMware Product Lifecycle Matrix](https://lifecycle.vmware.com/) for product end of general support dates.

 ## Automation Support